ow2-proactive/yamt/README.md

 ```

 The WAR file produced by Gradle can also be deployed in the embedded Jetty container started by an instance of [ProActive Server](https://github.com/ow2-proactive/scheduling).

+Sometimes the gradle processes are not killing properly when you stop the running application.
+If you receive the message "the port is already in use" on starting microservice, then kill all suspending gradle processes for previous task.
+You can do it manually or use in IntelliJ IDEA Gradle killer plugin.

 ## Example
 The template is organized with a complete RESTful example.
 The example follows MVC packaging structure and covered by tests.